DaniloNovakovic/chrome-dynamic-bookmarks/README.md

 ## Getting started

+### Installation

+Currently this extension is not available on Chrome Web Store, since it is still in developement, but you can install it locally in few steps:

+1. [Download](https://github.com/DaniloNovakovic/chrome-dynamic-bookmarks/archive/master.zip) or clone current repository
+1. On your browser search page type in (navigate to) `chrome://extensions/`
+1. In the now opened `chrome://extensions/` page turn on the developer mode
+1. Expand the Developer dropodown menu (if needed) and press `Load unpacked` button
+1. Navigate to the downloaded/cloned local folder of this repository and click Ok
+1. Assuming there are no errors, the extension should load into your browser

+### Usage

 Lets start off by clicking on the extension icon on top right. <br>

 [![INSERT YOUR GRAPHIC HERE](./images/readmeTutPartZero.PNG)]()